RohitBandaru/rohitbandaru.github.io/_posts/2020-09-01-Neural-Network-Pruning.md

 This would make the network architecture itself smaller, while aiming to keep the accuracy of the initial larger network.

-{% include figure.liquid loading="eager" path="assets/img/blog/pruning/weights_vs_neurons.png" description="Visualization of pruning weights/synapses vs nodes/neurons" source="https://arxiv.org/abs/1506.02626"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/pruning/weights_vs_neurons.png" caption="Visualization of pruning weights/synapses vs nodes/neurons" alt="pruning weights vs nodes" source="https://arxiv.org/abs/1506.02626"%}

 Weight-based pruning is more popular as it is easier to do without hurting the performance of the network.
 However, it requires sparse computations to be effective.
 This requires hardware support and a certain amount of sparsity to be efficient.
 Pruning nodes will allow dense computation which is more optimized.
 This allows the network to be run normally without sparse computation.
 This dense computation is more often better supported on hardware.
 However, removing entire neurons can more easily hurt the accuracy of the neural network.